VU-AppliedProgramming/example-project/README.md

 ## Architecture

 The repository for this project consists of 2 folders (back end, front end) and this README file.
-The folder architecture can find bellow:
+The folder architecture can be found bellow:

 ![image](https://github.com/VU-AppliedProgramming/example-project/assets/119077341/550ef9bc-672e-4fc2-9b4f-718b75568a9c)